 One of the great strengths of NBSLS was the high level of communication available to members through its newsletters NET NEWS and Link-up.
 These publications, begun in 1985, kept library media specialists, administrators, BOCES personnel, legislators, and the statewide library community informed of news, relevant activities and upcoming events.
 Today we continue to provide a high lever of communication through the use of a Listserv, Twitter and a LibGuide.Advisory Council

 The NBSLS is guided by an Advisory Council as required by the Commissioner's Regulations of New York State.
 Selection of Council members is detailed in the NBSLS By-Laws.NBSLS Size

 NBSLS is the second largest school library system in New York State, in terms of school districts served.
 We serve library media specialists who in turn support the information needs of 202,320 pupils in 56 school districts and private schools contained within 292 square miles .NBSLS Funding

 Funding is part of a New York State Legislative initiative.
 State aid is allocated by a formula that provides a base grant and takes into account the number of member school districts, the number of pupils served, the square mileage of the system service area and also includes a categorical grant for automation.
 Non-public schools that meet membership criteria may also join a system.

 NBSLS Services AccessNBSLS provide schools access to the library holdings of member schools and to libraries of all types across the State through:

 Development of an electronic database of the holdings in school libraries.

 Interlibrary loan of books and periodicals throughout Nassau County, New York State and beyond.

-- A professional library and puppet collections are available.
+- A professional library and makerspace items are available.

 TrainingNBSLS brings together a community of school library media specialists through: